Richard-Burd/urban-cruise-ship/README.md

   }
 ]
 ```
-In our example, we will be creating the following Lobster Article:
+In our example, we will be creating the following Lobster Article at `./pages/oceans/ocean_industry/lobster` :

 ```markdown
 # Lobsters